mesch13/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat/README.md

 <a name="Task32" />
 ###Using Power BI###

+> **NOTE:** Those of you who do not have organizational accounts may not be able to access Power BI.
+If that's the case, just move on to the next section.

 Another (and more interesting) way to use the information received from the connected device/s is to get near real-time analysis using the **Microsoft Power BI** tool.
 In this section you will see how to configure this tool to get an online dashoard showing summarized information about the different sensors.

 <a name="Task321" />